blues/app-accelerators/86-ambient-home-well-being-activity-hub/README.md

 - **PIR.** A volatile `g_pir_count` counter is incremented by `pirISR()`, an EXTI interrupt registered on `PIN_PIR` for `RISING` edges.
 At the start of each 5-minute cycle, the counter is copied and cleared atomically inside a `noInterrupts()`/`interrupts()` critical section, and its value is added to `pir_count`.
 If the counter is zero but `PIN_PIR` is currently `HIGH`, the PIR went active between `setup()` and the first `deepSleep()` call before any RISING edge existed to capture; the firmware records it as one event.
 Using a counter rather than a boolean latch means every rising edge is tallied separately — multiple motion events within a single 5-minute interval each contribute to `pir_count` and can set `morning_activity` when inside the morning window.

-- **Door contact.** A volatile `g_door_count` counter is incremented by `doorISR()`, an EXTI interrupt registered on `PIN_DOOR` for `RISING` edges (LOW-to-HIGH = door opens); a 50 ms software debounce in the ISR prevents reed-switch contact bounce from inflating the count.
+- **Door contact.** A volatile `g_door_count` counter is incremented by `doorISR()`, an EXTI interrupt registered on `PIN_DOOR` for `RISING` edges (LOW-to-HIGH = door opens); a 50 milliseconds software debounce in the ISR prevents reed-switch contact bounce from inflating the count.
 At the start of each cycle the counter is copied and cleared atomically, and every recorded opening is added to `door_count` and, when inside the sleep window, `night_bathroom_count`.
 If the counter is zero but a level transition is detected (door is open and was last sampled as closed), one event is recorded to catch a transition that occurred after `deepSleep()` returned.
 Using a counter rather than a boolean latch means multiple bathroom trips within a single sleep interval are each counted — a patient who opens the bathroom door twice during one 5-minute interval contributes 2 to `night_bathroom_count`, not 1.

 - **Humidity (SHT31).** The Adafruit SHT31 library's `readTemperature()` and `readHumidity()` calls over I²C.
 Returns `NaN` on communication failure; the firmware checks with `isnan()` before updating state.
 A slow exponential weighted moving average (EWMA, α = 0.02) maintains a rolling ambient baseline in `AppState` — this baseline is used locally to track seasonal drift and is a foundation for a future humidity-spike detector, but it is **not transmitted** in `activity_summary.qo`.
 Only the most recent humidity reading (`humidity_pct`) and temperature (`temp_c`) are included in the hourly summary.
 Adding a humidity-spike counter as an independent bathroom-visit signal is a planned enhancement (see [Limitations](#11-limitations-and-next-steps)).

-- **Bed vibration (piezo).** `analogRead` on A0 is called 100 times at 5 ms intervals (500 ms total), accumulating the minimum and maximum ADC counts.
+- **Bed vibration (piezo).** `analogRead` on A0 is called 100 times at 5 milliseconds intervals (500 milliseconds total), accumulating the minimum and maximum ADC counts.
 If `(max - min) >= g_bed_threshold`, the sample is recorded as "vibration detected."
-At a normal respiratory rate of 12–20 breaths/min each breath cycle takes 3–5 seconds; the 500 ms window is shorter than a single breath cycle, but it is sufficient to detect the continuous micro-vibration that distinguishes a moving person in the bed from an unoccupied or fully-immobile mattress.
+At a normal respiratory rate of 12–20 breaths/min each breath cycle takes 3–5 seconds; the 500 milliseconds window is shorter than a single breath cycle, but it is sufficient to detect the continuous micro-vibration that distinguishes a moving person in the bed from an unoccupied or fully-immobile mattress.
 This is a coarse single-point vibration signal — a proxy for bed presence — not full-coverage occupancy detection or a physiological measurement.

 ### 7.4 Event payload design

-`activity_summary.qo` uses a [note template](https://dev.blues.io/notecard/notecard-walkthrough/low-bandwidth-design#working-with-note-templates) registered at boot, giving each note a fixed binary encoding on the wire — roughly 3–5× smaller than free-form JSON for this field set.
+`activity_summary.qo` uses a [note template](https://dev.blues.io/notecard/notecard-walkthrough/low-bandwidth-design#working-with-note-templates) registered at boot, giving each Note a fixed binary encoding on the wire — roughly 3–5× smaller than free-form JSON for this field set.
 An hourly summary looks like:

 ```json
 {